Neukro-Menden Kite Pendant Lamp

 Manufacturer: Neukro-Menden, Menden, Germany.

-Astonishing enough, but no information to be found about the company.
+Astonishing enough, but no information can be found about the company.
 In all probability the company was located in Menden, Germany; the labels are all in German.
 Menden is a town in North Rhine-Westphalia.
 It is located at the north end of the Sauerland near the Ruhr river.

 Lamps exist with labels from the 80s, but also from the 90s with the CE marking.
 The CE marking became mandatory in 1993.
 However, the logo exist in its present form since 1985.